 On Failure: 4 Hints on How to Answer Common Application Question #2

-When I was a faculty advisor to the admissions committee at Douglass College, Rutgers, the stories of failure were much more memorable than those about success.
+When I was a faculty advisor to the admissions committee at Douglass College, Rutgers, the admission essays about failure were much more memorable than those about success.

-I remember an admissions essay from a young woman who wrote about her mother having her when she was in high school, and how she had decided very early in life not to repeat her mother's mistakes.
+I remember one essay, in particular, from a young woman who wrote about her mother having her when she was in high school, and how she had decided very early in life not to repeat her mother's mistakes.
 My hands shook as she traced her decision to be the first person in her family to attend college.
 “I want to have children later,” her essay concluded, “but not now.”

-I looked around the table, and one of the committee members was wiping her eyes; another whispered, “Wow.”
-One by one, we shook our heads yes, and we admitted her.
+I looked around the table, and one of the committee members whispered, “Wow.”
 No one from her high school had ever been admitted to Rutgers before.
 Her grades weren't perfect; she had no standardized test scores; her most important activity was babysitting her two younger siblings.
 But she had a clear sense of purpose.